bup/bup/Documentation/bup-restore.md

 :   read --exclude-rx patterns from *filename*, one pattern per-line
     (may be repeated).
 Ignore completely empty lines.

+\--sparse
+:   write output data sparsely when reasonable.
+Currently, reasonable
+    just means "at least whenever there are 512 or more consecutive zeroes".

 \--map-user *old*=*new*
 :   for every path, restore the *old* (saved) user name as *new*.
     Specifying "" for *new* will clear the user.
 For example